-When it comes to pregnancy, women tend to fall into one of two groups: those who will only follow their doctor\'s recommendations and are wary of trying anything deemed “alternative” for fear of harming their babies, and those who would prefer avoiding anything medicalized and see alternative or more “natural” therapies as better for their developing babies.
+When it comes to pregnancy, women tend to fall into one of two groups: those who will only follow their doctor\’s recommendations and are wary of trying anything deemed “alternative” for fear of harming their babies, and those who would prefer avoiding anything medicalized and see an alternative or more “natural” therapies as better for their developing babies.

 It’s important to keep in mind that no one group is always right and the other always wrong.
 In some instances, traditional medicine is definitely needed, such as when insulin is needed to treat diabetes or a C-section can be life-saving for a baby.

 However, there are times when alternative or complementary practices are perfectly fine, too.
 But just because something is advertised as “natural” or “alternative” doesn’t mean it’s always safe — or even effective.
 Here are some alternative practices that are safe in pregnancy (though we do recommend checking with your doctor or midwife to be sure they are OK for you before you start anything new).

 Massage.
 Prenatal massages can be a glorious thing.
 They can be a way to treat the back pain and muscle soreness that many pregnant women experience, and they are also just a great excuse to set aside some personal time for you.
 Be sure to follow our tips here about how to find a masseuse and enjoy the experience.

 Acupuncture.
 There is some scientific evidence that acupuncture in pregnancy can help alleviate back pain.
 This alternative practice is becoming more mainstream, which is good news for pregnant moms looking to get some relief!

 Acupressure.
 Nausea from morning sickness, or hyperemesis gravidarum, can be one of the worst parts of being pregnant, and thankfully acupressure is safe to use and may help a bit.
 You can often find bracelets that apply this type of pressure in many stores or online, or you can research acupressure points that you can treat yourself at home.